dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/databricks-setup.md

 ### Set up a Databricks Target

-dbt-databricks can connect to Databricks SQL Warehouses and all-purpose clusters.
+dbt-databricks can connect to the Databricks SQL Warehouses and all-purpose clusters.
 Databricks SQL Warehouses is the recommended way to get started with Databricks.

 <File name='~/.dbt/profiles.yml'>